 This framework is essential to sovereign land stewardship because it:

-By grounding each village in a 508(c)(1)(a) church charter, W2V ensures that every acre is devoted to God, protected by law, and operated transparently for the benefit of Tribe and community.
+By grounding each village in a 508(c)(1)(a) church charter, W2V ensures that every acre is devoted to God, protected by law, and operated transparently for the benefit of the local community.

 Every Way to the Village Chapter is guided by a Private Membership Association (PMA) — a lawful, faith-based structure that allows communities to self-organize in service, transparency, and peaceful cooperation.